Synopsis

 Elyse DeBarre

 Hi, I'm an archaeologist and medical student with a Master's in Classical Archaeology focussing on Roman archaeology.
-I'm publishing a few nonfictional archaeological and ancient historical articles and books, mostly related to ancient Rome, and I'm also writing a few historical novels concurrently: most of these take place in the Roman Empire and Republic but one of them takes place in ancient Greece and Persia during the events leading up to the Persian war you are probably familiar with from the movie, 300.
+I'm publishing a few nonfictional archaeological and ancient historical articles and books, mostly related to ancient Rome, and I'm also writing a few historical novels concurrently: most of these including my main series beginning with The Tower of Malatha take place in the Roman Empire and Republic but my Priests and Magi series is based in ancient Greece and Persia during the events leading up to the Persian war you are probably familiar with from the movie, 300.
 I like many things, including music composing, international travel, hiking, long-distance cycling and dancing.
 I'm Australian, living in Europe.

 Read More...